 - Crushed red pepper flakes to taste

-In a Dutch oven or heavy pot add olive oil, red pepper flakes and garlic over medium heat until you can smell the garlic aroma.
+In a Dutch oven or heavy pot add olive oil, red pepper flakes and garlic over medium heat (diced pancetta optional) until you can smell the garlic aroma.
 Add in the chicken stock, bring to a boil, and add white or red kidney beans.
 Reduce to a simmer, and once the beans are heated, add in your chopped escarole.
 Cook until they are wilted.
-Add grated parmesan cheese, serve with garlic bread or toast.
+Add grated parmesan cheese, serve with garlic bread, good Italian bread, French baguette, etc.